How to Use Puppeteer Stealth: A Plugin for Scraping

 What Does Puppeteer Stealth Do?

 While web scraping with a headless browser gives you browser-like access, websites also get code execution access.
-That means they can leverage various browser fingerprinting scripts to gather data that can identify your automated browser.
+That means they can leverage various browser fingerprinting scripts to gather data to identify your automated browser.

 Built-in Evasion Modules